holyavkin/Public/codex.md

 - Guaranteed basic income should be a thing available to everyone.
 - Driver's license might be given person earlier if person will pass psychological test.
 - There should be no boundaries between countries.
 Every one has a right to travel/live anywhere where he/she wants.
-- Everyone should have health score: which might be calculated by several criterias.
+- Everyone should have health score: which might be calculated by several criterias (sleep, sport, ave/min/max heart rate).
+- All drugs (alchohol, weed, cooked food, meat/milk, coffee, sugar, salt, vinegar, cosmetics) should have noticable warning sign on the package, like tabaccoo.
+- There should be no problem to travel around the globe for anyone who will pass a test.

 #### 6C.
 Opinions: Education
 - Free college education should be available to everyone who wants it.
-- There should be a religion science in the school which expains the differentiality and combination for every major religion.
+- There should be a religion science in the school which expains the differentiality and combination for every major religion and teaches basics of praying or meditation, depends what a person like.
 - In schools children should pick up any science they want and finish the project (Montessori, Bill Gates school)

 ### 7. Predictions
 How I think things will be in the future, based on the approximate year I think they’ll come true.

 #### 7. Predictions: By 2025
 - Global warming will severely impact the global economy in some way and threaten the livelihood of people in some parts of the world.
+Sea level will go upper.
 - The technology to program DNA (via CRISPR) will allow us to easily and cheaply edit, remove, and add DNA in embryos.
 We will start with obvious applications (like preventing Alzheimer's) but not stop there.
 - Self-driving vehicles will begin to replace truck & taxi drivers, impacting employment rates in the country.

 #### 7. Predictions: By 2030
-- We'll have a President that admits to being atheist or agnostic.
+- We'll have a president that admits to being atheist or agnostic.
 - Safe, genetically modified foods will become the norm.
+Organic, non-GMO food will cost even more than now comparing with GMO.
 - The equivalent of a college education (both in breadth of knowledge and value to career) will be available to anyone with an internet connection.

 #### 7. Predictions: By 2050